HanssonMagnus/HanssonMagnus.github.io/_posts/2017-11-30-Stock-prediction-using-LSTM-networks.md

 ---

 ## Introduction
 In this blogpost I've taken inspiration from some parts of my master thesis.
-The results presented here are taken from my thesis.
-The experiment is designed to be able to run on a laptop cpu.

 Stock market data is often analyzed in terms of returns, i.e. $$(price_t - price_{t-1}) / price_{t-1}$$.
 Financial returns has
 certain noticable characteristics, some of them are: